 Acculturation is sometimes preferred, maybe because the word is more ambiguous and unfamiliar, but also because it can imply "selective assimilation."

-Instructor's attitude is that some forms of assimilation are always in process (or being resisted), so we may as well analyze and discuss.
+Instructor's attitude is that "assimilation" is a more common and specific term, plus some forms of assimilation are always in process (or being resisted), so we may as well analyze and discuss.

 Also be aware of "negative assimilation," when an immigrant or minority imitates or assimilates the unhealthy aspects of modern American culture, e.g. family breakdown, escapism, isolation from community, obesity, addiction to drugs, alcohol, gambling, etc.